 In its summary, PwC discusses significant differences between the 2004 and 2017 standards.

 For example, the structure is much different.
-Instead of using a cube to illustrate the link between the four categories and the eight components of the risk management process, the new standard uses ribbon-type diagram that intertwines now five categories throughout an organization’s lifecycle.
+Instead of using a cube to illustrate the link between the four categories and the eight components of the risk management process, the new standard uses ribbon-type diagram that intertwines now five categories throughout an organization’s lifecycle (see below).
 The standard explains that three ribbons in the diagram are there to represent common processes that “flow through the entity” (Strategy/Objective-Setting, Performance, and Review/Revision) while the other two ribbons represent the supporting mechanisms of ERM (Governance/Culture, Information and Communication, and Reporting).

 Besides focusing more on strategic objectives, the new framework places greater emphasis on culture and dives deeper into concepts like risk appetite and, as Dr. Beasley explained, integrating risk management throughout the organization.